Strykergtx/Mentor-Mentee/README.md

 Now you have to install redis if you haven't.
 To do this, go to `https://github.com/dmajkic/redis/downloads` and install latest version, then open `redis-server` to run the redis server.
 This is needed to cache the data which is requested.
 Without this your application will be slow.

-TODO

-`Get UI for profile and work on it`

-`Figure out how to do notifications`

-`What and how to dynamically load graphs we need`

-`Work on search in completed goals`

-`Make seperate goal files!`